by Madeline Bocaro ©

 – Yoko, March 1966

 Performance artist Charlotte Moorman performed Yoko’s Cut Piece hundreds of times.
-She saved all the pieces of clothing that had been cut away from her over the years, as a gift to Yoko.
+Charlotte made a gift to Yoko of all the scraps of all the pieces of fabric that had been cut away during her many performances of Cut Piece over the years.

 “One hundred years from now, it’s Yoko Ono the world is going to remember.